 Graduate College Policy 6.9 Graduate Student Enrollment in Undergraduate Courses

 Students admitted to the Graduate College may enroll in, or audit, undergraduate courses or course sections that do not carry graduate credit if approved to do so by their graduate faculty adviser.
 Such courses cannot subsequently be used as part of a graduate Plan of Study and are not generally covered by graduate tuition waiver programs.
-Some 3000 and 4000-level courses are approved for both undergraduate and graduate credit; these courses are identified in the Course Catalog and are generally offered in separate undergraduate and graduate sections.
-Enrollment in such a course by a graduate student will normally be in the graduate section; additional assignments at an intellectual level commensurate with that of graduate work when compared to that required for undergraduate credit, is required to earn graduate credit.
-Some graduate students may, however, wish to enroll in the undergraduate sections for undergraduate credit only (e.g., to complete additional courses specified in the graduate admission provisions).
-They may do so by completing the “Graduate Students Seeking Undergraduate Credit for 3000/4000 Courses” form and submitting it to the Office of the Registrar by the end of the second week of the regular semester, or by the end of the first week of the summer session, in which the 3000*/4000* course is taken.
-Submission of this form implies that the student wishes to be graded using the same criteria and course completion requirements used for undergraduates in the course.
-Such courses may not subsequently be used as part of a graduate Plan of Study and are not generally covered by graduate tuition waiver programs.

 Graduate College Policy 6.10 Undergraduate Student Enrollment in Graduate Courses

 An OSU undergraduate senior may take a limited number of courses for graduate credit toward an OSU degree program.
+Undergraduates admitted to an approved OSU accelerated master’s degree program may utilize some of these credits for both a baccalaureate degree and graduate degree as outlined in Graduate College Policy 11.14.
+All other undergraduates are subject to the graduate credit rules below.

 The credits may not be utilized for both a baccalaureate degree and a graduate degree.
-The courses in question must be approved for graduate credit (denoted in the Course Catalog), and the student must enroll in the graduate section (if enrolling in a 3000- and 4000-level course).
+The courses in question must be approved for graduate credit (denoted in the Course Catalog).
 The applicability of such graduate courses to a specific graduate program will be determined by the student’s graduate advisory committee when the student enrolls in the Graduate College and submits a Plan of Study for an advanced degree.

 To receive graduate credit, a Graduate Credit for Seniors form must be completed by the student to receive graduate credit for courses taken.
 This form must be submitted prior to the end of the second week of class instruction of a regular semester, or the first week of a regular summer session.
 The required form is available on the Graduate College’s website or in the Graduate College.